-Then we learned that the brain was plastic, that its internal structure was constantly changing in response to what you do and don’t do, and that experience was being recorded on new, experience-dependent brain cells.
+Then we learned that the brain was plastic, that its internal structure was constantly changing in response to what you do and don’t do, that the brain could heal itself, and that our experiences were being recorded on newly generated brain cells.
 That is, until your early twenties when it all stopped.
-That meant that brain plasticity didn’t apply either.
+At least, that’s what the neuroscience community thought, That meant that brain plasticity didn’t apply either.
 It was the highly exceptional person that could learn after that.

 But the myths that our brain was a fixed genetic inheritance, a passive receiver of information, that aging caused cognitive decline and that only older adults need be concerned about cognitive health persisted.
 Those myths hung over us telling us what we could and couldn’t do, describing who we are and what we could be.

 Then in the 1990’s knowledge about and understanding of the human brain began to change radically.
 New technology, advanced research and some very persistent people proved that the internal structure of the human brain is constantly changing throughout life in response to what you do or don’t do.
 Your experience, or lack of it, was changing the internal structure of your brain.
 The human brain was not a passive receiver and distributor of information at all.
 It was a receiver and active user of information.
 The human brain was the control center of your Brain, Mind, Body System.